planttheidea/react-idle-manager/README.md

 ## Summary

-This decorator wraps whatever `React` component you apply it to with a higher-order component that will supply idle state and timeout state identification to the component via props.
+This decorator wraps whatever `React` component you apply it to with a higher-order component that will supply idle state and timeout state information to the component via `props`.
 It leverages `localStorage` to ensure that the idle state is respected between multiple tab instances, and will handle multiple unique instances based on the `key`s passed.

 ## Usage